Woking

-Almost all of the town centre dates from the 20th and 21st centuries.
-Elsewhere in the borough there are several historic buildings, including the ruins of Woking Palace, a royal residence of Henry VII and Henry VIII.
+Almost the entire town centre dates from the 20th and 21st centuries.
+Elsewhere in the borough, there are several historic buildings, including the ruins of Woking Palace, a royal residence of Henry VII and Henry VIII.
 Parts of St Peter's Church in Old Woking date from the reign of William I and Sutton Place, built for Richard Weston c.
 1525, is one of the earliest unfortified houses in England.
 The Shah Jahan Mosque, constructed in 1889, was the first purpose-built Muslim place of worship in the UK.
 There are numerous works of public art in the town centre, including a statue of the author, H. G. Wells, who wrote The War of the Worlds while living in Maybury Road.
 Much of the novel is set in the Woking area.

 Toponymy

 The earliest surviving record of Woking is from Domesday Book of 1086, in which the manor appears as Wochinges.
 In the 12th century, it is recorded as Wokinges, Wokkinges, Wokinge and Wochinga.
 The "monastery at Wocchingas" is mentioned in a c.
 1200 copy of an early 8th-century letter from Pope Constantine to Hedda, Abbot of Bermondsey and Woking.
 The first part of the name "Woking" is thought to refer to an Anglo-Saxon individual, who may have been called "Wocc" or "Wocca".
-The second part is derived from the Old English ingas and means "people of" or "family of".
+The second part is derived from the Old English -ingas and means "people of" or "family of".

 Geography

 Borough of Woking

-The Borough of Woking covers an area of 64 km2 in northwest Surrey.
-Woking town, the main population centre, is surrounded by smaller, distinct settlements, such as West Byfleet and Byfleet in the east, and Knaphill to the west.
+The Borough of Woking covers an area of 64 km2 in north-west Surrey.
+Woking town, the main population centre, is surrounded by smaller, distinct settlements, such as West Byfleet and Byfleet in the east and Knaphill to the west.
 The villages of Brookwood and Mayford retain strong individual identities and lie just outside the primary built-up area of the borough.

 Around 60% of the land in the borough is part of the Metropolitan Green Belt, which severely limits the potential for urban expansion.
 Of the six Sites of Special Scientific Interest, five are areas of heathland and the sixth covers the majority of the Basingstoke Canal.